binkley/axon-spring-boot-starter/README.md

 * Autoconfiguration for JGroups distributed command bus.
 * Autoconfiguration for event processing monitors.
 * Autoconfiguration for Spring Messaging event cluster.
+* Autoconfiguration for command dispatch and handler interceptors.
 * Autoconfiguration for audit and monitoring.

 ## Minimal Example